 Now that it’s almost the end of January, how is everyone doing with their New Year’s resolutions?
 Maybe you worked out every day for a week, but then let that slide?
-Maybe you’re feeling overwhelmed by a resolution that seems too daunting?
+Are you feeling overwhelmed by a resolution that seems too daunting?
 Maybe you’re doing great with your resolutions so far?
+Instead of setting New Year’s resolutions this year, try setting do-able monthly goals that are important to you and that you will be able to accomplish.

 Whatever your case might be, I’m going to argue AGAINST setting new year’s resolutions.
 That’s right, don’t make any resolutions.
 Instead, make attainable, do-able monthly goals that you can accomplish month by month.

-This is something that I started at the end of 2018, and so far I’ve been successful with setting goals and reaching them.
+I started this at the end of 2018, and so far I’ve been successful with setting goals and reaching them.
 This is especially useful if you’re like me and you love making small lists and then checking things off.

 How to set monthly goals

 First (and my favorite part), you’re going to need a planner or notebook to write down your goals and make a plan for reaching them.
 I recommend a planner because you can schedule out days or chunks of time to accomplish your goals.
-There are lots of options for this and I purchased one from Barnes and Noble.
+There are lots of options for this and I have a post on how to make your own planner with freebies!

 Then, you need to decide what you want your goals to be for the month.
 I recommend setting 2-5 goals so you don’t get overwhelmed.
 For January I set goals of working out 5 days a week (even if it’s just a quick workout) and I wrote areas of the house that I wanted to clean up.
 There was a specific corner that was getting out of control and our utensils drawer desperately needed some organizing.
 I also have had a goal set for a while to bring my lunch to work every day.
 That’s it.
 That’s what I want to accomplish this month.